[But I have hope when I think of this…]

 I have to admit, I’ve lived a rather sheltered life.
-Sure, I’ve known some struggle–as we all have–but I’ve been safe, and I’ve been held.
-I’ve had some darker days, and my body stubbornly doesn’t always want to cooperate, but I’ve had better days among the bad.
-I’m still standing, and I’m still breathing.
+Sure, I’ve known some struggle–as we all have–but I’ve been safe and I’ve been held.
+Though I’ve had some darker days, and my body stubbornly doesn’t always want to cooperate, I’ve had better days among the bad.
+I’m still standing and I’m still breathing.

 I’ve learned to be content.
-Learned, as in, it hasn’t always been so.
-We’ve never had enough–at least by modern human standards–and we’ve always striven for more; but somewhere along the way I made my peace with that.
+Learned, as in, this hasn’t always been the case.
+We’ve never had enough–at least by modern human standards–and we’ve striven for more.
+However, somewhere along the way I made my peace with what we had.
 I realized that I had found something worth so much more, and that the picture is so much bigger than my own little world.
-I guess you could say I fell in love.
-I grew in love might be more accurate, and so much more closer to God than I imagined was ever possible.
+I guess you could say that I fell in love.
+I grew in love might be more accurate, and so much closer to my Lord and my God than I ever imagined was possible.

 I no longer worry about what I’m lacking.
-(In truth, I know I’m lacking for nothing.)
-Though there have been days I’ve been so tired of being tired.
+In truth, I know that I’m lacking nothing, though there have been days when I’ve been so tired of being tired.

-But on days when I’m able to get out into the sunlight–what a gift–I’m so thankful; I’m thankful for the wind and the sun on my skin, for the sights, and for the sounds; for it’s in the ordinary that I find the extraordinary.
+However, on those days when I’m able to get out into the sunlight–what a gift–I’m so thankful.
+It’s in the ordinary that I find the extraordinary.

-We may overlook the simple things because we’ve just become accustomed to thinking of them as so ordinary; though truly they’re not.
+We may overlook the simple things because we’ve just become so accustomed to thinking of them as ordinary.
 However, It’s in these simple every day miracles that I can see His mercy, His love, and His grace.
-I can smile, like I’ve never known sorrow, and I can breath in that cool autumn air, like I’m breathing in peace.
+I can smile as if I’ve never known sorrow, and I can breath in that cool autumn air as if I’m breathing in peace.

-While the world spins with it’s chaos and heart aches– I find my escape in my Jesus and these “ordinary” things that He’s provided.
-I keep my eyes fixed on Him (with His great help), and I’m brought to life again, and I can face tomorrow.
-Because what I understand is this: It is He, who holds my future.
+While the world spins with it’s chaos and heart aches I find my escape in my Jesus and these “ordinary” things that He’s provided.
+I keep my eyes fixed on Him (with His great help), and I’m brought back to life again to face tomorrow.
+Because what I understand is this: It’s my Lord who holds my future.
 This simple truth that His love never ends and His mercies never stop comforts me and fills me with hope and peace.